 What is it?

-Existing software for evidence synthesis and predictive modelling were reviewed by the GetReal group (see Overview of Evidence Synthesis and Network Meta-analysis and Overview of Methods for Predicting Outcomes).
+Existing software for evidence synthesis and predictive modelling were reviewed by the GetReal group (see Overview of Evidence Synthesis and Network Meta-analysis and Methods for Predicting Outcomes).
 The review was carried out to inform the development of the ADDIS software and aimed to identify comparable products, identify potential components for use in ADDIS and establish approaches and patterns in common (see ADDIS: Aggregate Data Drug Information System).

 What were the findings of the review?